Pressure-Assisted Toilets: Everything You Need to Know

 What if there was a way of supplying the bowl with the required water by bypassing the tank?
 This is where the tankless toilets come in.

-Tankless toilets have for years been used in public bathrooms but are slowly making their way into private bathrooms.
-These toilets are both sleek, stylish but a little pricey.
+Tankless toilets have been used in public bathrooms for years but are slowly making their way into private bathrooms.
+These toilets are both sleek and stylish but a little pricey.

-In case you would like to learn more about tankless toilets check this post out.
+In case you would like to learn more about tankless toilets, check out this post.

 2. Rear Discharge Toilets